-Currently a third Collector Well is being constructed 1/2 mile south of Well #2 at the end of "K" Street in Columbia City and should be on line by the summer of 2000.
+Construction was completed on our third Collector Well and it came on line in early 2001.
+It is located 1/2 mile south of Well #2 at the end of "K" Street in Columbia City.
 This will help meet the needs for water distribution, fire suppression and water quality as the city continues to grow.